a0xnirudh/docs/pages/Introduction/settings.md

 ### Installing PHP 7.2

-In ubuntu, you can run the following commands to install **PHP 7.2** along with all the necessary extensions:
+In ubuntu, the following commands can be run to install **PHP 7.2** along with all the necessary extensions:

 ```bash
 sudo add-apt-repository ppa:ondrej/php